 Multiple vaccine candidates are in various stages of approval.
 Since each of these vaccines is unique, recommendations for administration, storage and handling, reporting, and patient education will vary.
 Be sure to review and understand the vaccine specific information for any and all of the COVID-19 vaccines you plan to administer.

 Prioritization of vaccine administration is crucial to protect the supply chain.
 The CDC’s Advisory Committee on Immunization Practices (ACIP) is largely responsible for these recommendations and has initiated a phased approach.
 It is important to understand the fluidity of this situation as the FDA continues to authorize or approve additional COVID-19 Vaccines.
 You can stay abreast of these recommendations through the CDC.
-Additionally, the CDC has compiled each state’s interim playbook outlining their phased operational vaccination response plan.

 Post-Administration Monitoring and Follow-up

 Providing patient education on known vaccination side effects and established risks is a common step in the vaccine administration process.
 The expedited COVID-19 vaccine development process makes this somewhat more complicated.
 You should be prepared to answer more challenging questions from patients related to the unknown.
 Consider taking an informed consent process approach, in which both the known risks and intended benefits of the vaccine are outlined, and honestly address what is known regarding long-term risks or delayed adverse reactions.
-You may wish to provide additional education on the VAERS reporting process and the v-safe after vaccination health checker, which are both intended to assist efforts in monitoring vaccine safety.
+You may wish to provide additional education on the v-safe after vaccination health checker, which is intended to assist efforts in monitoring vaccine safety.
 Since a second vaccine dose may be required and multiple vaccines may ultimately be available at that time, it is imperative that patients understand the importance of knowing which vaccine they were given.
-You may wish to provide them with more than one copy of their vaccine information or provide detailed instructions and encouragement to use the V-safe smartphone-based tool which stores their vaccine information and will remind them when and if a second dose is required.
+You may wish to provide them with more than one copy of their vaccine information or provide detailed instructions and encouragement to use the safe smartphone-based tool which stores their vaccine information and will remind them when and if a second dose is required.
 A specific follow-up process should be in place to ensure patients receive a second dose when necessary.
 Be sure to document the patient education process in detail, just as you would document any informed consent discussion.
 In the event the patient refuses to return for their second vaccine dose, be sure they are educated on and understand the risks.
 Document this just as you would document any informed refusal discussion.

 Legal Immunity and Coverage Issues